 Welcome From the Principal

-Welcome to Warner!
-We are so pleased you have decided to become a Wildcat.
+Thank you for visiting the online home of Warner Arts Magnet Elementary!
+We are very excited you have decided to become a Wildcat and are ready to engage in an arts enriched educational experience.
 Warner is a community school located in the heart of downtown Nashville.
-The beautiful building is a historical landmark and we could not be more pleased to call it home.
+Our beautiful building is a historical landmark and it is our pleasure to call it home.

-At Warner Elementary School, we see ourselves as a family.
-We focus on respecting others, being responsible for ourselves and creating excitement for learning that lasts a lifetime.
+At Warner Arts Magnet Elementary, we see ourselves as a family.
+We focus on respecting others, being responsible for ourselves, and creating excitement for learning by infusing the arts that will last a lifetime.
 Our teachers and staff have a passion for their students and are leading students to succeed academically, socially and emotionally.
-We believe that our unity, dedication and strong academics will prepare every student for middle school and beyond.
-Join us and see what being a Wildcat is all about!
+We believe that our unity, dedication, and strong academics will prepare every student for middle school and beyond.
+We would love for you to come and see what being a Wildcat is all about!

 626 Russell Street

 MSAP Curriculum Specialist: Michael Thompson

 Dean of Students: Keenan Robinson

 School Board Representative: Christiane Buggs

 Our vision for Warner Elementary Arts Magnet School is to promote learning in the arts as well as the transfer of learning between the arts and other subjects to build the skills students need to become successful adults.
 We will use standards based art content, including the promotion of 21st Century skills such as critical thinking, communication, collaboration and creativity, to engage students and leverage development and learning across the curriculum.
 Our goal is to provide our students with a strong foundation in the “Four C’s”, skills needed for the 21st century.